bryanlabs/cosmos-upgrades/README.md

 `cosmos-upgrades` is a powerful tool developed by [bryanlabs](https://github.com/bryanlabs) to search for scheduled Cosmos upgrades.
 This tool aims to streamline the process of tracking and managing upgrades in the Cosmos ecosystem.

+It checks multiple sources for upgrade information:

+1.  **Current Upgrade Plan:** Queries the `/cosmos/upgrade/v1beta1/current_plan` endpoint.
+2.  **Active Proposals:** Queries `/cosmos/gov/v1/proposals` (or `v1beta1` as fallback) for proposals in `PROPOSAL_STATUS_VOTING_PERIOD` (2).
+3.  **Passed Proposals:** Queries `/cosmos/gov/v1/proposals` (or `v1beta1` as fallback) for proposals in `PROPOSAL_STATUS_PASSED` (3).
+This helps find upgrades approved but not yet reflected in the `current_plan`.
+4.  **CosmWasm Governance:** For specific chains (like Neutron), queries designated governance smart contracts for upgrade proposals.

+The tool prioritizes upgrades scheduled for a future block height.
+If multiple future upgrades are found, it prioritizes them in the order listed above.
+If no future upgrade is found, it falls back to reporting the `current_plan` (even if the height is in the past), then the most recent passed/active proposal, then the most recent CosmWasm proposal.

 ## 🌌 Introduction

 The Cosmos ecosystem is vast and ever-evolving.
 With frequent upgrades and enhancements, it becomes crucial for stakeholders to keep track of scheduled upgrades. `cosmos-upgrades` bridges this gap by providing a centralized solution to fetch and monitor these upgrades.